G-Oelgaard/Language_Analytics_Final_Assignment/README.md

 ---------------- | -------------------------
 "-l" / "--label" | What label you want to use.
 'Race' or 'Age'.
 "-i" / "--input_data" | What you want to use for the classification.
 'Statement' or 'Sentiment'.
 "-c" / "--class_type" | What type of classification you want to use.
-Logistical regression ('LogReg') or a simple neural network ('NN').
+Logistic regression ('LogReg') or a simple neural network ('NN').

 **Optional**
 Argument         | What it specifies / does